kevinl95/LegiBrowse/README.md

 pnpm dev
 ```

-To build a bundle for distribution, run the following replacing <browser> with one of firefox, chrome, or edge depending on your intended target:
+To build a bundle for distribution, run the following replacing <browser> with one of chrome, or edge depending on your intended target:

 ```
 pnpm wxt build -b <browser>